monix/monix-bio/docs/overview.md

 If you are already familiar with `Task` - learning `BIO` is straightforward because the only difference is in error handling - the rest of API is the same.
 In many cases, migration might be as simple as changing imports from `monix.eval.Task` to `monix.bio.Task`.

-To me, the big difference between Monix and other effect libraries is approach to impure code.
+To me, the big difference between Monix and other effect libraries is it's approach to impure code.
-Both `IO` and `ZIO` will push you to write 100% purely functional codebase, except for isolated cases where low-level imperative code is needed for performance.
+Both `IO` and `ZIO` will push you to write a 100% purely functional codebase, except for isolated cases where low-level imperative code is needed for performance.
-Monix favors purely functional programming too (the only impure method is `memoize`), but we also recognize and fully support users who would rather go for hybrid approach, or are allergic to pure FP.
+Monix favors purely functional programming too (the only impure method is `memoize`), but we also recognize and fully support users who would rather go for a hybrid approach, or are allergic to pure FP.
 I feel like it plays to Scala's unique strengths.
-Few examples of Monix providing extra support for `Future` users:
+Here are a few examples of Monix providing extra support for users of `Future`:
-- `monix-execution` module provides many utilities to use with `Future` even if you're not interested in `Task` at all.
+- The `monix-execution` module provides many utilities to use with `Future` even if you're not interested in `Task` at all.
-- Monix uses `Scheduler` which is also `ExecutionContext` and can be used with `Future` directly.
+- Monix uses a `Scheduler` which is also an `ExecutionContext` and can be used with `Future` directly.
 - `Local` works with both `Future` and Monix `Task/BIO`.

 ## Performance